joshabb/vscoderesmongraphical/README.md

 ---

 ## Change Log
+### [1.0.1]
+- Bug fix to the horizontal meter.
+Added open settings on click to each of the resources.
+Fixed issue with CPU temperature when multiple cores are not available.
 ### [1.0.0]
 - Forked resmon and added stats about individual cpu cores, added ability to change color and per.style resource, and added implementation for network stats.